minidawie/monster-rating/davids-list.md

 `Ultra Sunrise` rating: 2/10

-- tastes like vitamin c power. would not recommend
+- tastes like vitamin c powder. would not recommend
 - carbonated
 <br>
 <br>